dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 buttons[index]->on( patterns[index]&0x1 ?
 0x0L : ~0x0L );
 }
 ```
-This defines pceCallback() which is called when one of the node's eventIDs is received by the node.
+This is the definition of the pceCallback() which is called when one of the node's eventIDs is received by the node.
 The eight eventIDs are indexed, or numbered sequentially, from 0 to 7, and the received eventID's index is supplied as the paramter.
 This routine has to be defined by the application developer.
 In this case the code determines which of the buttons[] is involved  and applies the approprite pattern is applied, depending on the which eventID was received.  'patterns[index]&0x1' determines which of the pair of 'on' or 'off' was received.
 ```C++
 NodeMemory nm(0);  // allocate from start of EEPROM void store() { nm.store(&nodeid, events, eventidOffset, NUM_EVENT); }